eclipse-emfcloud/jsonforms-property-view/CONTRIBUTING.md

-# Contributing to Eclipse EMF.cloud JSONForms property-view
+# Contributing to Eclipse EMF Cloud JSONForms property-view

-Thank you for your interest in the EMF.cloud JSONForms property-view project!
+Thank you for your interest in the EMF Cloud JSONForms property-view project!
 We welcome your contributions!
-Before you dive in, please find the following set of guidelines for contributing to EMF.cloud.
+Before you dive in, please find the following set of guidelines for contributing to EMF Cloud.

 ## Code of Conduct